Lipoprotein(a)

 What does it mean to have high Lp(a)?

-The first thing to know is that Lp(a) levels are genetically determined.
-You inherited your Lp(a) levels, and they are completely unrelated to diet and lifestyle choices.
+The first thing to know is that your Lp(a) levels are for the most part genetically determined.
+You inherited your Lp(a) level from your parents, and your levels are unrelated to diet and lifestyle choices.

 You can find out your Lp(a) levels with a simple blood test.

-If you have high Lp(a), this is an independent risk factor for cardiovascular disease.
-High levels of Lp(a) collect in your arteries, gradually narrowing them and limiting blood supply to the heart, brain, kidney, and legs.
+If you have high Lp(a), this is an independent causative risk factor for cardiovascular disease.
+High levels of Lp(a) can cause buildup of plaque in the arteries, development of blood clots, and inflammation.

 How do genetics play a role in Lp(a)?